tonypags/resume/A-Pagliaro-Resume.md

 * Designed an automated workflow which ensures given recipients, defined in CRM for subscribed clients, are members of an Active Directory distribution group, and that RMM reports are configured for delivery to those distribution groups.
 * Developed a QA script that collects inventory globally from private cloud VMWare resources and compares against a production management platform.
 * Developed script which monitors OneDrive Sync and alerts on failure providing user and path.
-* Team leader of the department with revenue measured in millions.
+* Team leader of a department with revenue measured in millions.

 <br>